Job Search Resources

 Whether you need to create a brand new resume, update your current resume, or write a cover letter, here are some links and resources to learn helpful tips on creating and perfecting your job search tools.
 Every cover letter and resume should be targeted to the job you are applying for in order to get maximum success.

 How to Write a Resume – this site includes steps to write a resume, examples, and tips.
+Please note: clicking the “Create Your Resume” feature does result in a fee for service.

 If you are not sure how to format a resume, begin with one of the most common resume types with samples below: